-To determine maximum trailer weight designed for your particular vehicle, see Calculating the load earlier in this chapter.
+To determine maximum trailer weight designed for your particular vehicle, see Calculating the load your vehicle can carry/tow earlier in this chapter.

 Maximum trailer weight is shown.
 The combined weight of the completed towing vehicle (including hitch, passengers and cargo) and the loaded trailer must not exceed the Gross Combined Weight Rating (GCWR).